AdobeDocs/experience-cloud.en/help/campaign/api/managing-transactional-messages.md

 >[!AVAILABILITY]
 >
->For now, transactional messaging using REST APIs is only available for the email channel and for transactional events (enrichment data is available via payload only, similar to how Adobe Campaign V8 operates).
+>For now, transactional messaging using REST APIs is available for the email and SMS channels.
+It is only available for transactional events (enrichment data is available via payload only, similar to how Adobe Campaign V8 operates).

 Once you have created and published a transactional event, you need to integrate the triggering of this event into your website.